Why After-Hours Dental Calls Matter More Than You Think

 Voicemail Only

-This is the most common approach and the least effective.
-Voicemails rarely convert urgent callers into booked appointments.
+Most practices handle after-hours calls in one of three ways: voicemail only, forwarding to on-call staff, or automated and AI-based call handling.
+Voicemail is the most common approach and the least effective, since voicemails rarely convert urgent callers into booked appointments.

 Call Forwarding to Staff